dc4eu/educational-pilot/sectorial-rulebook/verification.md

    - Establish secure channel with the wallet
    - Verify requester/issuer identity
      - Use X.509v3 - clasical PKI - to verify if it is an issuer/RP/RPI authorised to interact with the EUDIW
-     - Use DID - decentrilzed PKI - to verify educaitonal governance/entitlement
+     - Use DID - decentrilzed PKI - to verify educaieducational or professional qualifications governance/entitlement
      - Use EAA catalogue to check embded disclosure entitlement - if applies
    - Verify proof of possession
    - Authenticate the verification request